adityadev54/Cafe-POS/README.md

      - If an issue occurs saying "Java Components missing"
      - Just try adding this by going to dropdown where the main file will run:

-     - Select "Edit Configurations" -> Buildand Run File -> Click Modify options and add "Add dependencies with "provided" scope to classpath" ->
+     - Select "Edit Configurations" -> Build and Run File -> Click Modify options and add "Add dependencies with "provided" scope to classpath" ->
        Then lastly add Add VM options and simply add this:

        ```